kubeflow/website/content/en/docs/azure/machinelearningcomponent.md

 ## Azure ML Register Model component

 Model registration allows you to store and version your models in Azure Machine Learning in your workspace.
 The model registry makes it easy to organize and keep track of your trained models.
 After you register the model, you can then download or deploy it and receive all the registered files.
+Apply Azure ML register model compoment in the workflow to use the central registry managed by Azure to store and track models, and metadata.

 To learn more about the Azure ML Register Model pipeline component, refer to the [official repository](https://github.com/kubeflow/pipelines/tree/master/components/azure/azureml/aml-register-model).